Dave Apolinario: WBA Asia Flyweight title

 On 16 July 2021, less than eight months after his previous fight, Apolinario defeated Charlie Malupangue winning a technical knock out (TKO) in the fourth round.
 Apolinario won the vacant WBA Asia flyweight title.

 On 5 February 2022, Apolinario defeated fellow Filipino boxer Mike Kinaadman via a technical knockout (TKO) in the fifth round.

 IBO Flyweight title

 On July 29, 2022, Apolinario won the vacant IBO Flyweight title by defeating Gideon Buthelezi via a knockout (KO) in the first round.

 Seven months later, Apolinario was scheduled to face Indonesian boxer Frengky Rohi in a non-title fight.
 Apolinario defeated Rohi via a referee technical decision (RTD) in the second round.

+Ohashi Promotions

+In early June 2023, it was reported that Apolinario signed a deal with Japan-based Ohashi Promotions and will be co-promoting his future matches.

+A month later, it was announced that Apolinario will be facing Mexican veteran Brian Mosinos in his Japan debut.
+The fight is scheduled on the 30th of August 2023.
+Apolinario defeated Mosinos via a unanimous decision (UD) through eight rounds.
+During the fight, Apolinario scored a second-round knockdown and later suffered an injury to his left elbow after accidentally hitting Mosinos' head.

+Six months later, Apolinario was then scheduled to face two-time SEA Games silver medalist Tanes Ongjunta.
+Apolinario secured a comeback win against the Thai boxer after being knocked down late in the third round.
+Apolinario turned things around as he knocked out Ongjunta with an uppercut in the last minute of the fourth round.

+Apolinario vs Ayala

+In March 2024, the International Boxing Federation (IBF) announced that Apolinario will be facing Ángel Ayala for the vacant IBF Flyweight title, which was vacated by Jesse Rodriguez, who moved up to Super Flyweight.
+Both camps were given a month to reach an agreement.
+Ayala's Zanfer Boxing won the purse bid worth $255,000, outbidding Ohashi Promotions' bid worth $215,000.
+The fight was scheduled to be held on August 9 in Mexico City.